-The TSC2100 includes a high-performance audio codec with 16/20/24/32-bit 97-dB stereo playback, mono record functionality at up to 48 ksps.
+The TLV320AIC26 is a high-performance audio codec with 16/20/24/32-bit 97-dBA stereo playback, mono record functionality at up to 48 ksps.
 A microphone input includes built-in preamp and hardware automatic gain control, with single-ended or fully-differential input capability.

-The dual output drivers on the TSC2100 can be programmed for low or high power drive for optimized power saving capability.
-The drivers can function as a stereo line-level output, a stereo headphone amplifier with capless or ac-coupled configurations, or a bridge-terminated speaker driver, delivering up to 325 mW into an 8- Ω load.
+The audio output drivers on the 'AIC26 are highly flexible, having software-programmable low or high-power drive modes to optimize system power dissipation.
+The outputs can be configured to supply up to 325 mW into a bridge terminated 8- Ω load, can support stereo 16- Ω headphone amplifiers in ac-coupled or capless output configurations, and can supply a stereo line-level output

 A programmable digital audio effects processor enables bass, treble, midrange, or equalization playback processing.
 The digital audio data format is programmable to work with popular audio standard protocols (I2S, DSP, Left/Right Justified) in master or slave mode, and also includes an on-chip programmable PLL for flexible clock generation capability.
 Highly configurable software power control is provided, enabling stereo audio playback at 48 ksps at 11 mW with a 3.3-V analog supply level.

-The TSC2100 offers a 12-bit measurement ADC and internal reference voltage, as well as two battery measurement inputs capable of reading battery voltages up to 6 V, while operating at an analog supply as low as 2.7 V. It includes an on-chip temperature sensor capable of reading 0.3°C resolution.
-The TSC2100 is available in a 32 lead TSSOP and a 32 lead QFN.
+The 'AIC26 offers a 12-bit measurement ADC and internal reference voltage, as well as two battery measurement inputs capable of reading battery voltages up to 6 V, while operating at an analog supply as low as 2.7 V. It includes an on-chip temperature sensor capable of reading 0.3°C resolution.
+The 'AIC26 is available in a 32 lead QFN.